wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 add_filter('excerpt_length','themename_custom_excerpt_length', 99 );
 ```

-## Langauge switch in the content text
+## Language switch in the content text

 Only use the lang attribute for 4 words and more.